alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Customer LoadCustomerOrThrow(Guid id)
 Customer?
 FindCustomer(Guid id)
-bool TryLoadCustomer(Guid id, out Customer customer) Result<Customer> LoadCustomerResult(Guid id) // using an application-defined Result<T>
+bool TryLoadCustomer(Guid id, out Customer customer) CustomerResult LoadCustomer(Guid id)
 ```

 Those shapes create different expectations.
 Normal caller behavior should usually be visible somewhere: in the name, in the return type, in documentation, or in the boundary where the method lives.

 ## Tooling And Restraint

-C# already exposes some behavioral contracts. `Task<T>` and other awaitable shapes change how a method is called.
+Some languages expose some behavioral contracts.
+In C#, `Task<T>` and other awaitable shapes change how a method is called.
 Nullable reference type annotations make some assumptions visible enough for warnings while runtime behavior stays the same.

-Purity rarely appears in the type.
+In many procedural and object-oriented languages, purity rarely appears in the type.
 So we express it indirectly through naming, documentation, boundaries, tests, code review, and analyzers.

+Some languages and tools track purity or effects directly.
+That gives stronger guarantees.
+In the kind of code I am talking about here, the usual version is more modest: keep pure calculations identifiable, keep effects near the boundary, and avoid pretending the two calls have the same contract.

 Annotations and analyzers can help in narrow cases.
 Depending on the rule set and known APIs, they can catch obvious cases, warn on ignored return values, flag implicit culture usage, or encode project conventions.
-Full semantic proof for arbitrary C# remains outside their reach.
+Full semantic proof for arbitrary programs remains outside their reach.

 That is fine.
 The goal is better signals rather than theorem proving.